robo9k/worldofpadman-beryllium/release/readme.txt

   a limitation of the Quake 3 QVM system.

-  :: Contact
+  :: Contact & License

-  If you have any questions or suggestions regarding Beryllium, just contact me at brain@loop8.net
+  If you have any questions or suggestions regarding Beryllium, just contact me at robo@9k.lv

-  You can also request the source code, as per GPL requirements.
+  The source code is based on World of Padman's source code and thus licensed under the GPL as well (see copying.txt).
+  It is not bundled within the download due to size reasons, but you can request a versioned copy at any time.

+  Any included third party files come with their own license.

+  The remaining files, like configuration examples, this readme and so on, are hereby placed under the CC0 public domain license.

   :: Installation